kamathanirudh/manim-studio-monorepo/README.md

 # 🎬 Manim Studio - AI-Powered Animation Generator

 > **Status: Development Complete - Ready for Deployment**
 > *This project is currently in development and not yet deployed.
-Deployment link will be added once available.*
+Deployment link will be added once available.
+For now it can be run localy ONLY*

 ## 📋 Table of Contents
 - [Overview](#overview)